vt0826/property/README.md

 ## General info

-A Simple to use webiste that helps user quickly to get their house's estimate value.
+A simple to use webiste that helps user quickly to get their house's estimate value.
-User enter their address and will return the property's estimate market value
+User enter their address and will return the property's estimate market value.

 ## Technologies